-Two undesignated cultural heritage assets (UCHAs) are also recorded within 300 m of the scheme.
-There is no connectivity between the scheme and the UCHAs e.g., the nearest lies outwith the trunk road boundary approx. 240 m north of the scheme.
+Of lesser cultural heritage value, five undesignated cultural heritage assets (UCHAs) lie within 300 m of the scheme.
+There is no connectivity between the scheme and the UCHAs, e.g., the nearest lies outwith the motorway boundary, approx. 25 m north of scheme.